Varifocal Contact Lenses

 Low contrast text, small fonts, and glare can make varifocal contacts feel less sharp.
 Adjust screen brightness, text size, and room lighting during the trial period before judging whether the lens design works.

-First-Week Vision Tests For New Varifocal Wearers
+First-Week Vision Tests for New Varifocal Wearers

 Use your first week to test varifocal contacts in normal life, not only in the exam room.
 Keep notes so your follow-up visit is more useful.